French Bulldog health problems

 Due to these abnormalities, brachycephalic breeds have to compensate by putting in more effort when breathing in and this creates strong negative pressures in their nose, throat and chest.
 This often causes secondary problems, and one of the most common ones is vomiting or regurgitating.

 The tonsils and voice box can become very enlarged and this can further restrict airflow.
 As the soft palate can obstruct the windpipe in these breeds, often those affected will have trouble sleeping and may wake suddenly struggling to breathe.

 It is important to keep this breed at a healthy weight as being overweight can make their symptoms worse.

 Dogs with this syndrome struggle to regulate their body temperature as well and therefore you should avoid walking them when temperatures are high.
 It is much better to time your walks for early morning or late evening when the air is cooler.

 Over-exercising should also be avoided as they’re not able to cope with the increased demands on their heart and lungs.

 Those severely affected by BOAS may require surgery to widen their nostrils and shorten the soft palate.
-It is important to never breed from a dog that has had BOAS, whether or not they have had surgery to correct it.
+It is important that a dog that has had BOAS is never bred from, whether or not they have had surgery to correct it.